platformsh/platformsh-docs/sites/upsun/src/get-started/here/configure/nodejs.md

 ## Get support

-While there are virtually no restrictions to you deploying any kind of application on Upsun, configuration may still be unclear at this point.
+While there are virtually no restrictions to you deploying any kind of application on {{% vendor/name %}}, configuration may still be unclear at this point.

 Not to worry!
-The Upsun community is here to help.
+The {{% vendor/name %}} community is here to help.
 Come and say hello, share your work, ask for help, and peek in on what others are working on.

-Welcome to the Upsun community!
+Welcome to the {{% vendor/name %}} community!

 {{% community-buttons %}}